windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 I’ve highlighted the two most important aspects of this definition that I will focus on.
 Namely, I will be making 2 points.

-1. Markets are defined by existing or new problems, needs, or wants.
+1. Markets are defined by **existing** or **new** problems, needs, or wants.
-2. Markets consist of both actual and potential customers.
+2. Markets consist of both **actual** and **potential** customers.

 ### Markets are Defined by Problems, Needs, or Wants

 The second of these aspects is the most intuitive.
 Markets - at least in the way I will define them - are defined by problems, needs, and wants.
 Customers use a product because it solves a problem they have, or because it meets a need or want.
 So instead of defining a market by product category (e.g. "a $100M market for automobiles), I will define markets by dollars spent to solve a particular problem.
 I do this both to be consistent but also because it more readily reveals all the possible solution categories we turn to in order to solve a given problem.

-Additionally, what may feel new about this definition is that there is a difference between problems/needs/wants that exist or are new.
+Now, what may feel new about this definition is that there is a difference between problems/needs/wants that exist vs. those that are new.

 Most of the time, customers are well aware of the problems, needs, and wants they have and are attempting to meet them with whatever solutions are currently available.
 When customers are aware of both the problems they have and the solution categories available to them, I call those problems  “existing problems”.